Opinion piece with Khaleej Times – February 26, 2017 – By Matein Khalid

-Only NYSE can give liquidity to world’s largest IPO
+Only NYSE can give liquidity to the world’s largest IPO

 The $100 billion Saudi Aramco IPO, four-time bigger than the Alibaba offer) is a historic event in world finance and politics.

-The choice of its investment banking advisors, underwriters and listing exchange reflects the House of Saud’s historic political and economies relationships with American oil supermajors and money centre banks.
+The choice of its investment banking advisors, underwriters and listing exchange reflects the House of Saud’s historic political and economies relationships with American oil supermajors and money center banks.

 Sheikh Sulaiman Olayan, a legend in the international finance, sat on our board, as did the patriarchs of the Juffali and Jameel clans with Dr Henry Kissinger and Giovanni Agnelli.
 Our chairmen were routinely granted audiences by successive Saudi kings and crown princes, not just the governors of the Saudi Arabian Monetary Authority (Sama) or members of the Council of Ministers.
 Citicorp was the joint venture partner of the Saudi American Bank, the largest corporate bank in the kingdom.